Dakkers/boxley/README.md

 Boxley is a CLI for syncing specific files with Dropbox in any directory.

 ## About
-Boxley allows you to add any file to a list of files (`files.conf`) that can then be synchronized with Dropbox.
+Boxley allows you to add any file (referred to as a `path`) to a list of files (`paths.conf`) that can then be synchronized with Dropbox.
 When adding a file to this list, the directory in Dropbox that the file will be synced to can be specified.
+Files can also be organized into "groups", so that you don't have to push individual files or all of your files at once.

 ## Installation
 All of these commands take place in a terminal.